CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 Abstract

-While current navigation benchmarks prioritize task success in simplified settings, they neglect the multidimensional economic constraints essential for the real-world commercialization of autonomous delivery systems.
-We introduce CostNav, an Economic Navigation Benchmark that evaluates physical AI agents through comprehensive economic cost-revenue analysis aligned with real-world business operations.
-By integrating industry-standard data—such as Securities and Exchange Commission (SEC) filings and Abbreviated Injury Scale (AIS) injury reports—with Isaac Sim's detailed collision and cargo dynamics, CostNav transcends simple task completion to accurately evaluate business value in complex, real-world scenarios.
-To our knowledge, CostNav is the first physics-grounded economic benchmark that uses industry-standard regulatory and financial data to quantitatively expose the gap between navigation research metrics and commercial viability, revealing that optimizing for task success on a simplified task fundamentally differs from optimizing for real-world economic deployment.
-Evaluating seven baselines—two rule-based and five imitation learning—we find that no current method is economically viable, all yielding negative contribution margins.
-The best-performing method, CANVAS (−27.36$/run), equipped with only an RGB camera and GPS, outperforms LiDAR-equipped Nav2 w/ GPS (−35.46$/run).
-We challenge the community to develop navigation policies that achieve economic viability on CostNav.
-We remain method-agnostic, evaluating success solely on cost rather than the underlying architecture.
+Current navigation benchmarks focus on task success but do not capture the economic constraints essential for commercializing autonomous delivery systems.
+We introduce CostNav, an Economic Navigation Benchmark that evaluates physical AI agents on a cost-revenue and break-even analysis, pairing Isaac Sim's collision and cargo dynamics with industry-standard data such as Securities and Exchange Commission (SEC) filings and Abbreviated Injury Scale (AIS) injury reports.
+To our knowledge, CostNav is the first physics-grounded economic benchmark to use regulatory and financial data to quantify the gap between navigation metrics and commercial deployment, revealing that high task-success rates alone do not ensure economic viability.
+Evaluating seven baselines (two rule-based and five imitation-learning methods), we find no method economically viable: all yield negative contribution margins.
+CANVAS, using only an RGB camera and GPS, attains the highest task success and the least-negative margin among methods with non-zero Service-Level Agreement (SLA) compliance (−$28.40/run), outperforming LiDAR-equipped Nav2 w/ GPS (−$37.34/run).
+A sim-trained policy evaluated on a real delivery robot yields SLA compliance close to its simulation result, indicating that policy performance in CostNav's simulation transfers to real-world deployment.
+We challenge the community to achieve economic viability on CostNav, which scores methods by cost-revenue outcomes.
 All resources are available at https://github.com/worv-ai/CostNav.

 The Problem: Optimizing for the Wrong Things